WarlightProgramming/cslbot/COMMANDS.md

 **REQUIRE CLAN** to be false (otherwise it'll be assumed you're only allowing players that belong to a certain clan).

+#### BANNED LOCATIONS

-**BANNED LOCATIONS**: A comma-separated list of banned location names.
+A comma-separated list of banned location names.

 *Sample Args*: "Morocco", "France,Germany,Denmark", "Pennsylvania,Texas", "ALL"